 The two RBAC codes support the needs of different roles.
 For example, many clerical roles may only need to view pointers whereas most clinical roles will need to view pointers and retrieve records.
-This model of access is illustrated in the diagram beneath where each box represents a separate RBAC code.
+This model of access is illustrated in the following diagram, with each box representing a separate RBAC code.

-A user may have access to one or more Record Groups depending on the information needs of their role n.b. there is currently only one Record Group but this is expected to change as more Record Types are added to the NRL.
-To work out which RBAC codes should be applied to a user, refer to the RBAC Mapping Table beneath.
-A user should only have one RBAC code for each Record Group assigned to them by their Trust’s RA Manager.
+A user may have access to one or more Record Groups depending on the information needs of their role.
+Please note that there is currently only one Record Group, but this is expected to change as more Record Types are added to the NRL.
+To work out which RBAC codes should be applied to a user, refer to the RBAC Mapping Table in the following section.
+A user should have only one RBAC code for each Record Group assigned to them by their Trust’s RA Manager.

 RBAC Mapping Table

 This table outlines how records are allocated to different RBAC codes and whether an RBAC code provides pointer-only access or pointer and record access.
 The exact RBAC codes will be provided to an organisation once they complete the onboarding process.